Task switching (psychology): Compound-stimulus model

 This model does not assume executive control.
 The cue and the target jointly specify a unique response on each trial, so subjects can encode the cue and the target and choose the response associated with the compound.
 No task switching is required.
 Cues are encoded faster on repetition trials than on alternation trials because encoding benefits from repetition.
 Switch costs thereby reflect encoding benefits on repetition trials, not task switching, so it predicts faster Reaction times for cue repetitions than for task repetitions, and equal RTs for task repetitions and task alternations.

 Experimental evidence

 Support for no executive control

 To distinguish the two models, the experiments used two cues for each task with three types of trials: cue repetitions, in which the current cue was the same as the previous cue; task repetitions, in which the current cue was different from the previous cue but specified the same task; and task alternations, in which the current cue was different from the previous cue and specified a different task.

-The data showed large Reaction times differences between cue repetitions and task repetitions (same task, different cue), and negligible differences between task repetitions and task alternations, consistent with the compound-stimulus model.
+The data showed large reaction time differences between cue repetitions and task repetitions (same task, different cue), and negligible differences between task repetitions and task alternations, consistent with the compound-stimulus model.
 Thus, the switch costs observed in the explicit task-cuing procedure may not reflect executive processes.